ACEsuit/ACEds.jl/README.md

-ACEds.jl has been updated, renamed and released as [ACEfriction.jl](https://github.com/ACEsuit/ACEfriction.jl/tree/main).
+The package ACEds.jl has been outphased and replaced by [ACEfriction.jl](https://github.com/ACEsuit/ACEfriction.jl/tree/main).